Skip to main content

 Navy and rich royal blues can also be paired with a slate blue color.
 However, this combination can come off as abrasive and moody, so it’s best used in places like bathrooms or bedrooms where a darker and more luxe ambiance is necessary.

 When it comes to curating the perfect design, you can’t go wrong with incorporating neutrals.
-Neutrals are a wonderful addition to a palette featuring slate blue because they invite more warmth to a cold and sometimes distant color.
+Neutral colors are a wonderful addition to a palette featuring slate blue because they invite more warmth to a cold and sometimes distant color.
 Canyon shades and rich reddish browns work best with this tone by spicing up the color palette and creating a more luxe feel.
 This combination is best suited for dining rooms where a richly colored wood table could stand out against a slate blue backdrop.

 Alternatively, washed-out gray and soft cream shades can also pair beautifully with slate blue.
 However, it’s best to avoid super washed-out tones and stark whites when working with slate blue so you can prevent your design from falling flat.